 Sometimes long-term travel is not the best thing for you, but like an addiction, you feel your existence is nothing without it and you’ll do anything to have more of it.

-- 21 ways travel can make your life difficult when you return home1.
 You sacrifice a job career to travel.
 You return home to start work again and can be viewed as flaky and unreliable, with little experience.
 You may even have to start again at the bottom of the ladder.

 - You won’t own anything.